White Sewing Machine Company

-The White Sewing Machine Company was a sewing machine company founded in 1858 in Templeton, Massachusetts, by Thomas H. White and based in Cleveland, Ohio, since 1866.
+The White Sewing Machine Company was a sewing machine company founded by Thomas H. White in 1866 and based in Cleveland, Ohio.
+It produced the White Sewing Machine and White Rotary machine, along with supplying private label sewing machines to Sears Roebuck and Co between the 1920s and 1950s.
+Later, it diversified its product lines and became White Consolidated Industries (WCI) in 1964.
+WCI was acquired by Electrolux in 1986.

 History

-Founded as the White Manufacturing Company it took the White Sewing Machine Company name when it was incorporated in 1876.
+Founded as the White Manufacturing Company in 1866, it took the White Sewing Machine Company name in 1876.
 White Sewing Machines won numerous awards at international expositions, including the 1889 Universelle Exposition in Paris.
-White began supplying sewing machines to Sears Roebuck and Co in the 1920s.
+White began supplying sewing machines to Sears Roebuck and Co in 1924.
 By the 1930s, all Sears sewing machines were Whites rebadged as Kenmore, Franklin, Minnesota, and other house brands.
 A White Rotary Electric Series 77 machine was placed in the Crypt of Civilization.